The Easiest Rough Puff Pastry Recipe

 Instructions

-1. Fill a measuring cup or bowl with 2 cups of cold water and add a few ice cubes.
+1. Fill a bowl with 2 cups of cold water and add a few ice cubes.
 Set it in the fridge to keep cold.

-2. Slice the chilled butter into thin square-shaped slices.
+2. Slice the chilled butter crosswise into thin slices (square-shaped).
 Spread them in a single layer on a plate and place the plate in the refrigerator so the butter stays cold.

 3. In a large bowl, mix the flour, sugar, and salt together with a fork or a whisk.

-9. Add 3 tablespoons of the cold water into the bowl with the flour and butter.
+6. Add 1/2 cup of the cold water into the bowl with the flour and butter.
 Use your hands to scoop the mixture from the bottom and then press down onto it from the top.
 Repeat this scooping and pressing, adding more water by the tablespoon, until the dough starts to come together.

-10. Once the dough is clumping together into a very shaggy, dry-ish dough, turn it over onto a sheet of plastic wrap.
+7. Once the dough is clumping together into a shaggy, dry-ish dough, turn it over onto a sheet of plastic wrap.

-16. Turn the rectangle of dough so the exposed edge of the top fold is on the right side.
+13. Turn the rectangle of dough so the exposed edge of the top fold faces the right side (or left side; you just don’t want it facing towards you or away from you).

-22. Make a “+” sign with two pieces of plastic wrap and place the dough in the middle.
-Wrap this smaller rectangle of dough loosely in plastic wrap on all sides and roll it out into a square or rectangle about ½-1 inch thick.
-Rolling it should push it into the corners of the plastic wrap.
+19. Wrap this smaller rectangle of dough loosely in plastic wrap on all sides and press down on it so it flattens into and fills up the plastic in a square or rectangle shape.
+You can also use a rolling pin to push it into the corners of the plastic wrap.
+It should still be thick pretty thick.

 7 thoughts on “The Easiest Rough Puff Pastry Recipe”